Realme's X50 Pro is a cheaper 5G flagship with super-fast charging

 The Realme X50 Pro runs on Android 10 with Realme UI -- essentially a near-stock Android experience with some goodies ported over from Oppo's ColorOS, such as gesture navigation and smart assistant features.
 And of course, the software runs even smoother on the 90Hz display.
 One cool feature here is Dual Mode Music Share, which lets you play music through wired (USB) earphones and Bluetooth earphones simultaneously, and you can even pick up calls with the earphones you're wearing while letting your friend continue listening to music with the other pair.

 There's no word on US availability just yet, as Realme is targeting Europe for now, with Spain being the launch market in April.
-The Realme X50 Pro will start from 599 euros (about $650) for the 8GB RAM + 128GB storage version, and maxing out at 749 euros (about $810) with 12GB of RAM + 256GB storage.
+The Realme X50 Pro will start from 599 euros (about $650) for the 8GB RAM + 128GB storage version, and topping at 749 euros (about $810) with 12GB of RAM + 256GB storage.
 These are cheaper than even some of the recent 4G flagships, but apparently the China prices will be even lower when the phone launches there locally.